What happens to your body when you drink beer daily

 - Vitamin B12: <1 mcg

-While drinking beer — as well as other types of alcohol — is popularly known for making the consumer feel relaxed and experience feelings of euphoria.
-The intoxication of alcohol can affect your brain’s long-term health.
+While drinking beer — as well as other types of alcohol — is popularly known for making the consumer feel relaxed and experience feelings of euphoria, intoxication can affect your brain’s long-term health.

 The National Institute on Alcohol Abuse and Alcoholism (NIAA) states that alcohol can affect your brain’s communication pathway, and even affects your brain’s ability to process information.